Setagaya: Geography

 Setagaya is located at the southwestern corner of the Tokyo's special wards and the Tama River separates the boundary between Tokyo Metropolis and Kanagawa Prefecture.

-Residential population is among the highest in Tokyo as there are many residential neighbourhoods within Setagaya.
+Setagaya's residential population size is among the highest in Tokyo as there are many residential neighbourhoods within the ward.
 Setagaya is served by various rail services providing frequent two- to three-minute headway rush-hour services to the busiest train terminals of Shinjuku and Shibuya as well as through service trains which continue travelling on to the Tokyo Metro lines providing direct access to the central commercial and business districts.
 Most rail lines run parallel from east to west and there are no north to south rail services within Setagaya, except for Setagaya Line light rail.

 The ward is divided into five districts.
 These are Setagaya, Kitazawa, Tamagawa, Kinuta and Karasuyama.
 The main ward office and municipal assembly (city hall) is located in Setagaya District, but other districts also have their own branch ward offices as a part of the administrative structure.
 Each branch office provides almost identical services as the main office, but does not provide the services related to municipal assembly.

 Most of the land is in the Musashino Tableland.
 The parts along the Tama River to the south are comparatively low-lying.